 - Biostatistics education.
 Dr. Enders' personal research focuses on statistics education for nonstatisticians.
 Her most recent efforts include establishing competencies for biostatistics and developing and evaluating instruments to assess understanding of biostatistics.
 Her work in this area is focused on learners in clinical and translational science, including predoctoral students and physicians engaged in research.

 Significance to patient care

-Dr. Enders' work in gastroenterology has transformed patient care, from developing noninvasive scores and scoping systems to linking medication to potential harm for patients with primary sclerosing cholangitis.
+Dr. Enders' work as a collaborative statistician has transformed patient care, from developing noninvasive scoring and scoping systems to linking medications to potential harm for patients.

-- President's Plenary Session, American College of Gastroenterology, 2011
+- Author, President's Plenary Session, American College of Gastroenterology, 2011.